-Any time you suspect that a child is being abused or neglected or observe a child being subjected to conditions likely to result in abuse or neglect, you are required by law [WV Code 49-6A-2] to report your concerns to the local Child Protective Services (CPS), or to cause a report to be made, immediately, and not more than 48 hours later.
+Any time you suspect that a child is being abused or neglected or observe a child being subjected to conditions likely to result in abuse or neglect, you are required by law [K J '7cXY'(-!&, S'] to report your concerns to the 7YblfU]nYX=blU_Y XJj]glcb, immediately, and not more than & hours later.

-Furthermore, if you believe a child has suffered serious physical abuse or has been sexually abused or sexually assaulted, you must also immediately report your concerns to the State Police AND any local law enforcement agency having jurisdiction to investigate the complaint [WV Code 49-6A-2].
+Furthermore, if you believe a child has suffered serious physical abuse or has been sexually abused or sexually assaulted, you must also immediately report your concerns to the State Police AND any local law enforcement agency having jurisdiction to investigate the complaint [WV Code 49-6A-2], as well as Child Protective Services.